isaacev/RegFixer/README.md

 # RegFixer

-On macOS with homebrew run `brew install jflex` to install Jflex.
+Install the latest version of [Maven](https://maven.apache.org/).

-Run `make all` to build the lexer, parser, and RegFixer libraries.
+Run `mvn install` to compile & bundle the project.
+The finished JAR will be available in `target/`.

-Running `make run` should produce the following results:
+Running `java -jar target/regfixer.jar benchmarks/example1.txt` should produce the following report:

 ```
 Given the regular expression: